jrin771/Everything-LLMs-And-Robotics/README.md

 This paper: https://arxiv.org/abs/2302.12915

-1 additional new category to add based off of the prior repository See if there's anything else course-wise I can add espeically lecture slides/talks/etc.
+See if there's anything else course-wise I can add espeically lecture slides/talks/etc.
 4 Full categories to add in proper documentation